AMSTERDAM REVIEW

 like a river of momentum, of contracts framed as the myth of getting somewhere

-and blur into the current so fully they forget their origin.
+toward that stream and blur into the current so fully they forget their place of origin.

 life stays blind and restless,